epfl-ada/ada-2024-project-dynamictitans/README.md

 # Blockbusters and Busts: Unpacking the Gap Between Critics and Cash

 ## Abstract

-(insert actually good abstract here)
+The existence of the *Transformers* movie franchise raises a curious question: how can films that critics pan become massive box office successes, while critically acclaimed gems sometimes struggle commercially?
+This project explores the divide between critical and financial success in cinema, aiming to uncover what drives these differences.
+We’ll examine correlations between IMDb ratings and box office revenue to reveal general trends and identify outliers.
+Using a range of methodologies, from time-based and genre-specific analyses to sentiment analysis on user reviews, we aim to uncover patterns across genres, timeframes, and film attributes.
+Our approach integrates dataset merging, inflation-adjusted revenue comparisons, outlier classification, distribution analysis, and advanced sentiment modeling to answer our research questions and provide insight into this complex relationship between critics and audiences.

+---

 ## Research Questions

-### General Discrepancies
+### General Discrepancies:
-- Can we observe any large-scale discrepancies between IMDb ratings and box office revenue across all films?
+1. Are there large-scale correlations, or lack thereof, between IMDb ratings and box office revenue across all films?
-- Are there specific outliers that exhibit a significant gap between IMDb ranking and box office revenue?
+2. Are there specific outliers that exhibit a significant gap between IMDb ranking and box office revenue?

-### Genre-Specific Analysis
+### Genre-Specific Analysis:
-- How do discrepancies between critical reception and box office revenue vary across different film genres?
+3. How do discrepancies between critical reception and box office revenue vary across different film genres?
-- Do certain genres show a stronger correlation between critical acclaim and box office success, or vice versa?
+4. Do certain genres, countries, or other factors show a stronger correlation between critical acclaim and box office success, or vice versa?

-### Time-Based Trends
+### Time-Based Trends:
-- Do discrepancies between IMDb ratings and box office revenues exhibit patterns over time?
+5. Do discrepancies between IMDb ratings and box office revenues show patterns over time?
-- Are there specific eras where films were more likely to succeed critically but fail commercially (or the opposite)?
+6. Are there specific eras when films were more likely to succeed critically but fail commercially (or vice versa)?

-### Factors of Discrepancy
+### Factors of Discrepancy:
-- What characteristics (e.g., length, director, cast) are common among films with a significant discrepancy between IMDb ratings and box office revenue?
+7. What characteristics (e.g., length, director, cast) are common among films with significant discrepancies between IMDb ratings and box office revenue?
-- Can we categorize those films as “critically-acclaimed box office flops” or “commercially successful critical flops”?
+8. Can we categorize films as “overperformers” and “underperformers,” or more specifically, as “critically acclaimed box office flops” and “commercially successful critical flops”?
-- Can sentiment analysis of reviews reveal thematic or narrative elements that tend to correlate with these discrepancies or contribute to those two categories?
+9. Can sentiment analysis of reviews reveal thematic or narrative elements that correlate with these discrepancies or contribute to these categories?

+---

+## Additional Datasets

+- **IMDb Non-commercial Dataset:** 1,497,169 entries covering movies, TV episodes, and short films.
+This dataset includes:
+  - Average IMDb rating (0-10 scale)
+  - Genres
+  - Title type (e.g., movie, TV episode)
+  - Title
+  - Runtime

+---

 ## Methods

-### Data Collection & Integration
+### I. Initial Data Collection & Integration

-- Utilize the IMDb dataset to gather ratings and critical reception metrics for a large set of films.
-- Use an additional dataset (e.g., CMU or other box office records) to obtain box office revenue information, ensuring data completeness.
+1. **Dataset Merging and Filtering:** We will integrate the CMU and IMDb datasets, focusing on "movie" and "tvMovie" types.
+To avoid rating bias, we’ll filter out movies with fewer than 30 votes, yielding a refined dataset of 7,440 entries with valid box office revenue records.
+2. **Inflation Adjustment:** Box office revenues will be adjusted to 2024 USD using the Consumer Price Index (CPI) as a proxy for yearly inflation.
+We assume U.S. CPI values for consistency, given the U.S.’s prominence in global cinema.

-### Ranking and Discrepancy Analysis
+### II.
+General Discrepancy Analysis
-- Rank films based on IMDb ratings and box office revenues across all genres and create a discrepancy metric, such as the difference between revenue rank and IMDb rating rank.
-- Perform time-period analyses by dividing films into chronological intervals.
-These intervals could be either equal-length periods or segments with an equal number of movies.

-### Genre-Specific Analysis
-- Divide films by genre and apply the discrepancy analysis to each genre.
-This step will help identify genre-specific trends in critical versus commercial success.
+1. **Correlation Exploration by Timeframe:** We will analyze correlations between inflation-adjusted box office revenue and IMDb ratings over specific years (1915-2005, every 10 years) to identify trends and deviations.
+Scatterplots and Ordinary Least Squares regression will quantify linear relationships.
+2. **Correlation Exploration by Genre:** Similar analysis will be conducted within genres, focusing on each movie’s primary genre as listed in the CMU dataset.

-### Outlier Identification and Characteristic Aggregation
+### III.
+Outlier Identification

-- Define thresholds for "critically acclaimed" (e.g., IMDb rating ≥ 7.0) and "commercial success" (to be determined by box office revenue distribution).
-- Identify films that meet criteria for "critically acclaimed box office flops" or "commercially successful critical flops" and analyze common attributes like length, director, and cast for each type.
+1. **Classification of Films by Critical and Commercial Success:** Regression analysis will classify films with inflation-adjusted box office residuals of +1 standard deviation or higher as “overperformers” and those at -1 or lower as “underperformers.”
+A nine-category threshold method was initially considered (e.g., high/medium/low box office and IMDb ratings) but was discarded due to potential arbitrariness.
+This approach may be revisited if time allows.

+### IV.
+Distribution Analysis

+1. **Overall Distribution Analysis:** For high-discrepancy categories (e.g., “overperformers” and “underperformers”), we will analyze distributions of attributes like length, director, and cast, visualizing these with bar charts and confidence intervals.
+Chi-square or t-tests will assess statistically significant differences.
+2. **Genre Distribution Analysis:** The same distribution analysis will be applied to the top 10 primary genres within each discrepancy category.

-### Sentiment Analysis
+### V. Sentiment Analysis

-- Conduct sentiment analysis on IMDb user reviews for each film using natural language processing (NLP) models, analyzing the sentiment trajectories and comparing average sentiment for each discrepancy type.
-This step will help construct an "average sentiment profile" for critical and commercial outliers.
+1. **Sentiment Trajectory Modeling:** We’ll perform sentiment analysis on IMDb user reviews, examining sentiment per sentence using NLP models like RoBERTa.
+Sentiment trajectories for each film will be aggregated to form an “average sentiment profile” for each discrepancy type (e.g., "critical success but commercial flop") over the review timeline.

+---

+## Proposed Timeline

+- **Nov 15:** Finish II (Minimum Milestone P2 objectives here)
+- **Nov 19:** Finish III
+- **Dec 9:** Finish IV, V
+- **Dec 15:** Finish data story webpage
+- **Dec 20:** Final quality check, adjustments

+---

+## Team Organization

+- **Leo:** Initial obtaining of additional datasets, merging and cleaning data, Task I
+- **Ruoxi:** Initial analysis, Task I, Task III
+- **Gengfu:** Initial analysis, Task I, Task II
+- **Minwen:** Initial analysis, Task II, Task III
+- **Kaile:** problem formulation, README.md, task V, quality check